AlbertYang0112/AZProcessor/README.md

 # AZ Processor

-This is an implementation of the AZ processor in book *CPU自制入门*
+This is an implementation of the AZ processor in book *CPU自制入门*.

+Please refer to the book for the futher details.

 Environment:

+- EVB: ZC702 Evaluation Board
-- FPGA Spartan 6 XC6SLX9
+- FPGA Zynq-7 XC7Z020CLG484-l
-- ISE 14.7
+- Vivado 2018.x